 With the innovation of the spread offense, slot receivers have become more significant.
-We’ll be breaking down what a slot receiver and slot corner is throughout this article.
+A slot receiver can often be mixed with other types of receiving positions.

 As mentioned above, the slot receiver is a receiver who is between the nearest player on the line of scrimmage (Tackle or Tight End) and an outside receiver.
 The slot receiver was made prominent in pass heavy offenses such as West Coast systems.